kraken-collective/ws-symfony/Resources/doc/index.md

 #### Anonymous access

-By default the anonymous User is not going to be denied the access.
+By default the anonymous User is going to be denied the access.
 If you'd like to change that behaviour you can simply set the `allow_anonymous` option:

 ```yaml
 # app/config.yml